 Gingery Buttercup Squash Soup.
 Vegan and gluten free but CREAMY.
-The candied ginger on the top makes this totally amazing.
+The candied ginger on the top makes this soup to die for.

 What’s yours?
 Before I joined Season’s Bounty Farm’s CSA (community sponsored agriculture) program I had never heard of Buttercup Squash.
 But we received two of them, so I had to figure out what to do with them.
 I roasted one and thought, “Hmmmm.
 This tastes much like Acorn Squash.”
 The texture was similar as well.
 It wasn’t overly sweet.

 After I roasted the first squash, I decided to make the other one into soup, and this Gingery Buttercup Squash recipe is terrific!

 I’m sorry to say that I do not remember where I originally found the idea for the recipe.
 Maybe in one of Robin Robertson’s cookbooks?
 She has some truly scrumptious vegan recipes and I love her cookbooks, especially Fresh from the Vegetarian Slow Cooker.